 The seven steps of the alter: In the upper First step of this type of altars, the photograph of the favorite saint or of the virgin, or a cross is placed; in the second, there is the stamp of the souls of purgatory and in the third the salt.
 In the fourth step is placed the bread of death, and in the fifth the meals and dishes that are willing to offer the deceased.
 In the sixth step, the photo of the deceased person to whom the altar is dedicated is accommodated, and in the last one step, a cross of camandula, made of tejocote and limes.
 This altar also carries the four candles forming a cross, and includes a pot of clay olla de barro en un brasero, where aromatic herbs are put to clean the environment.
 There are also chains of purple and yellow paper, chopped colored paper Papel picado and three flowers, purple, yellow and white, symbolizing mourning, earth and sky, respectively.
 A new white canvas, which represents the purity of the spirit and the sky, is used as a tablecloth, and a single candle representing the soul of the deceased is accommodated.
 Maize and fruits are also offered as earthen offerings, as well as the favorite dishes of the deceased and sweet calaveras, thus representing the skull for the ancient Indians.

 Assured that the dead would be insulted by mourning or sadness, Dia de los Muertos celebrates the lives of the deceased with food, drink, parties, and activities the dead enjoyed in life.
-Dia de los Muertos recognizes death as a natural part of the human experience, a continuum with birth, childhood, and growing up to become a contributing member of the community.
-On Dia de los Muertos, the dead are also a part of the community, awakened from their eternal sleep to share celebrations with their loved ones.
+Dia De Los Muertos recognizes death as a natural part of the human experience, a continuum with birth, childhood, and growing up to become a contributing member of the community.
+On Dia De Los Muertos, the dead are also a part of the community, awakened from their eternal sleep to share celebrations with their loved ones.

-The most familiar symbol of Dia de los Muertos may be the calacas and calaveras (skeletons and skulls), which appear everywhere during the holiday: in candied sweets, as parade masks, as dolls.
+The most familiar symbol of Dia De Los Muertos may be the calacas and calaveras (skeletons and skulls), which appear everywhere during the holiday: in candied sweets, sugar skulls, parade masks, face paintings, and dolls.
 Calacas and calaveras are almost always portrayed as enjoying life, often in fancy clothes and entertaining situations.